Volunteer Based Development

 Most communication and interactions happen with protocol buffers.
 The Meshtastic Protobuf Definitions repo is where all of the protocol buffer changes happen.
 See the Protobuf API Reference for more details.

 Modules extend device and mesh functionality beyond core functions.
 These are also implemented mainly in the firmware repo above.
-Typically, you would add functionality in the protobufs repo and the device repo to implement module functionality.
-You probably also want to have some client/device use/interact with the module and that is where the Device support comes into play.
+Typically, you would add functions in the protobufs repo and the device repo to implement module functionality.
+You probably also want to have some client or device, use or interact with the module.
+This is where Device Interface support comes into play.

 CLI Apps (Device Interface)

-- Meshtastic Python CLI - The meshtastic/Meshtastic-python repository is typically where the first device interaction takes place, but that is not a requirement.
-This repo has a command line utility that allows you to interact with most functionality with the devices.
+- Meshtastic Python CLI - The meshtastic/Meshtastic-python repository is a command line utility that allows you to interact with most of the device settings and functionality.
 This python library can also be consumed for other applications.
 See Meshtastic Python Development for more details

 Web Apps (Device Interface)

 - Meshtastic Web - The meshtastic/web repository is where the hosted web server on the ESP32 devices in Typescript is developed.
-See the Web interface overview for more details.
+See the Web Development Overview for more details.

 @sachaw has been making tons of progress on the web app and would love help with: